KarinaDabbraccio/it-help-app/README.md

 ## Installation using Docker

 Install Docker.
 Find and configure PostgreSQL (Find and change `listen_addresses` in the `postgresql.conf` and `pg_hba.conf` file) to allow connections from your external IP address.
-Your external IP address will be replace be what `DB_URL` is set to when running the Docker files.
+Your external IP address will replace what `DB_URL` is set to when running the Docker files.

 ## Running the Docker container